Northeast Atlanta

 NCL 101

-In March, new chapter members are invited to participate in NCL 101 where they will learn all about the chapter and what to expect.
+In April/May new chapter members are invited to participate in NCL 101 where they will learn all about the chapter and what to expect.
 This is a great time to hear about all of the different Philanthropies that our chapter serves and to meet your Grade Level Advisors.

 KICK-OFF